Northstrix/Midbar/README.md

 The purpose of Midbar is to significantly increase the cost of unauthorized access to its user's personal data.

-You can find the tutorial here:
+You can find the tutorial for Midbar here:
 </br>
 ESP8266 Version: https://www.instructables.com/Midbar-ESP8266-Version/
 </br>